cc20002002/kde_gpu/README.md

 Running Environment Setup
 ------------
-You have to have cupy installed!!
+You have to have cupy installed to be able to use GPU!!
 See https://github.com/cupy/cupy

-We implemented nadaraya waston kernel density and kernel conditional probability estimator using cuda through cupy.
-It is much faster than cpu version but it requires GPU with higher memory.
+Similar to scipy.kde_gaussian(https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.gaussian_kde.html) and statsmodels.nonparametric.kernel_density.KDEMultivariateConditional(https://www.statsmodels.org/stable/generated/statsmodels.nonparametric.kernel_density.KDEMultivariateConditional.html), we implemented nadaraya waston kernel density and kernel conditional probability estimator using cuda through cupy.
+However, it is much faster than cpu version and it maximise the use of GPU memory.

 1. Make a folder with name "data" in current directory.
 Then copy ORL and CroppedYaleB dataset inside.
 Please make sure you have the following file tree structure:
      |--- kde_gpu\\